Chizitem-sec/Post-Connection-Attacks-MITM/README.md

 *Ref 9: Packet Sniffing Initiated* <img width="1470" height="246" alt="Screenshot 2025-08-19 at 9 20 17 PM" src="https://github.com/user-attachments/assets/70ebf254-4e41-417b-8e44-7eb9a1b70921" />

 N/B: This step proved that the MITM attack worked succesfully but i was not done yet.
-I still has to make the process faster and cleaner and also to downgrade the https connection, and enable dns spoofing.
+I still had to make the process faster and cleaner and also to downgrade the https connection, and enable dns spoofing.